How to Brew Huangshan Maofeng Tea in Gaiwan

 Huang Shan Mao Feng Region

 This Mao Feng is grown in Huang Shan (Yellow Mountain), a famous scenic spot in China, home to many famous varieties of Chinese green teas.
 The misty mountain peaks provide the perfect participation and soil for growing the most spectacular Mao Feng tea in China.

 Huang Shan is a truly beautiful place characterized by granite peaks and twisted pines.
-It's iconic beauty has inspired Chinese poets and painters and it's ideal natural conditions resulted in the development of a truly amazing tea: the Huang Shan Mao Feng.
-To some tea lovers, simply sipping a cup of this tea while enjoying the breathtaking view of the misty Huang Shan, feels like heaven.
+Its iconic beauty has inspired Chinese poets and painters and its ideal natural conditions resulted in the development of a truly amazing tea.
+To some tea lovers, simply sipping a cup of this tea while enjoying the breathtaking view of the misty peaks makes them feels like they're in heaven.
 Go for this Huang Shan Mao Feng to enjoy your moments of tranquillity.

 Huang Shan Mao Feng has a beautiful slightly curled shaped due to hand-frying.
 The green tea shape resembles the peaks of the mountain area where it originates from, hence the name 'Mao Feng' (mountain peak).

 Watch this video to see how enjoyable it is to steep Huang Shan Mao Feng in a glass teapot:

 What are the health benefits of Huang Shan Mao Feng?